adamchris1992/ffxivsplat/Presets/Alliance Raids/Thaleia.md

-# In Progress - Mostly done, but hoping to learn a bit on map effects for the first and last fight.
-Still need a couple more runs to see if certain attacks have different combinations.
+# Thaliak

-# Thaliak (Not sure how to handle the triangles without it taking half my life, so may be skipping those)
+Not sure how to handle the triangles without it taking half my life, so may be skipping those

 Left Bank | Right Bank